ministryofjustice/hmpps-kotlin-lib/README.md

 }
 ```

-You should (hopefully) find that the library does nothing to your project as you should have overridden any beans or configurations that the library provides.
+You should find that the library does nothing to your project as you should have overridden any beans or configurations that the library provides.

 Where possible we recommend that you use the library's default configurations and customizations.
 This will generally involve removing beans and possibly customizing the library's default configuration if required.
 See the [Components](#components) section for details of what the library provides.